codio/site/source/docs/dashboard/organizations/teams.html.md

 Press the Create Team button to add your new team.
 Once created, the number of team members is shown in the team button.

 ##Edit
-You can rename a team or edit its description by clicking on the team and then selecting the Edit button in the top of the screen.
+You can rename a team or edit its description by clicking on the team and then selecting the Edit button.

 ##Delete
-You can delete a team by pressing the 'X' to the right of the team name.
+You can delete a team by pressing the 'Delete' button when in Edit mode.